ramblingbarney/refactored-funicular/README.md

     * Each category created will have a 'Delete' and 'Edit' link/button
     * Clicking on Edit will show that category individually with the text in an input box
     * Clicking will return the user to the all categories shown page

-### Delete A Category

-  * As a user I want to click on the 'Delete' link/button for a category, the page refreshes and it disappears

-  * Example acceptance criteria:
-    * Click on the 'Delete' link/button for the category line
-    * The category entry is no longer shown

 ## Manual Testing